Snake-Edition/P32-FW/README.md

 ### Configuring PID Parameters

 The stock firmware allows you to run an `M303` PID autotune, but the new settings are lost on reset.
-In Llama, PID settings are *automatically* written to EEPROM after any command that updates Marlin's PID values, which could be an `M301` (set hotend PID), `M304` (set bed PID), or an `M303 U1` (autotune and use the PID result).
+In this FW, PID settings are *automatically* written to EEPROM after any command that updates Marlin's PID values, which could be an `M301` (set hotend PID), `M304` (set bed PID), or an `M303 U1` (autotune and use the PID result).
 These values will then be restored on reset, too.
 You do not